Pethidine

 All medicines, including pethidine, can have side effects.

-- when you are first taking pethidine
+- when you first take pethidine

 - after a dosage increase